ajgarlag/flysystem-replicate/README.md

 This package is forked from the original [`league/flysystem-replicate-adapter`](https://packagist.org/packages/league/flysystem-replicate-adapter) written by [@frankdejonge](https://github.com/frankdejonge).
 The objective is to provide support for Flysystem V2 and V3

+> If you use Flysystem 1.x, use [ajgl/flysystem-replicate 1.x](https://github.com/ajgarlag/flysystem-replicate/tree/1.x)

 ## Installation

 ```bash